'Doing What He Loved,' Deep-Sea Diver Dies After Record Bid

 Without the aid of an air tank and without fins on his feet, Nicholas Mevoli dove more than 220 feet beneath the surface off the Bahamas on Sunday.

 After 3 minutes, 38 seconds, the 32-year-old from Brooklyn came to the surface, "flashed the O.K. sign and attempted to complete the ... protocol that would make his attempt official by saying, 'I am OK,' " The New York Times writes.
 "But he wasn't.
 His words were garbled, his eyes wide and blank."

 Mevoli was dying.
 Efforts to save him would prove unsuccessful.
 An autopsy is planned in Nassau, the Bahamas.

-He was participating in Vertical Blue, which the Times calls "the Wimbledon of free diving ... an annual event that attracts the sport's top athletes."
+He was participating in , which the Timescalls "the Wimbledon of free diving ... an annual event that attracts the sport's top athletes."